 Participant P4

 Participant P4 answered questions 1.1 and 1.3 using Sourcetree.
 This participant answered question 1.2 differently from the others.
-He wrote down each different author of each commit as if it was a different clone.
+She wrote down each different author of each commit as if it was a different clone.
 Although this is a valid interpretation, it may happen that authors commit changes in the same clone, and this would lead to a wrong answer for this question.

 For questions 2.1 through 2.4, the participant answered that it was not possible to find an answer.